Alexander Lindsay, 2nd Lord Spynie: Family

-Spynie married first, Joanna Douglas, and secondly, Lady Margaret Hay, only daughter of George Hay, 1st Earl of Kinnoull.
-By his first wife he had no issue, but by his second he had two sons—Alexander, master of Kinnoul, and George, who succeeded him as third lord—and two daughters: Margaret, married to William Fullarton of Fullarton, and Anne, who died unmarried.
+Spynie was first married to Joanna Douglas, and on the second time to Lady Margaret Hay, only daughter of George Hay, 1st Earl of Kinnoull.
+On his first wife, Spynie had no issue.
+On his second, he had two sons, Alexander, master of Kinnoul, and George, who succeeded him as third lord—and two daughters.
+Margaret, married to William Fullarton of Fullarton, and Anne, who died unmarried.